Richard043/Richard043/README.md

 *Mercu Buana University, Jakarta | 2023 - Present*
 - Fundraising Committee for English Event 2024.
 - PIC of Security Committee for MBEC Opening Registration.
 - Dual-role contributor for LTP 2025: Equipment and Field Committees.
+- PIC of Technician Committee for English Event 2025.

 ---